Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 Validate commitment with offer-composition tests

 Test bundle-versus-single, with-versus-without subscription, with-versus-without first-purchase incentive.
 Commitment failures lift on offer-composition variation.
-If the lift is absent, the layer is upstream and one of the prior three is the actual diagnosis.
-The test is the close of the four-layer diagnostic.
+If the lift is absent, the layer is upstream and one of the prior three is the actual marketing audit.
+The test is the close of the four-layer marketing audit.

 06 Section 06 · Evidence and case links Evidence and case links.